 There is a positive correlation between weight-bearing exercises and bone density.
 Particularly with age, bones weaken and muscle tissue fades away.
-Some weight training may help check this negative progression.
+Weight training may delay this negative progression.
 However, avoid any lifting for at least 12 weeks after your ostomy surgery.
-You may do strength training with caution; use a mirror to follow proper technique.
+Perform strength training with caution; use a mirror to follow proper technique.

 Start working on the large muscles: legs and upper torso.
-Because of the ostomy, you will need to start very gently, doing just a few repetitions and immediately stopping if fatigued.
-As a general rule, something that cannot be lifted comfortably 20 times is too heavy.
-Build up slowly and rest plenty between sets.
+Because of the ostomy, begin with a few repetitions and immediately stop if fatigued.
+As a general rule, if you cannot comfortably lift an object 20 times, it is too heavy for this purpose.
+Build up slowly and rest between sets.
 Drink during your workout and eat well afterward.
 If you are consistent, you will see the benefits.
 Lifting is a strenuous activity that creates considerable abdominal pressure.
 You should always wear an ostomy support belt to reduce the risks of injuries and parastomal hernias.

 Core Muscle Conditioning

-Strengthening core muscles makes it easier to perform most activities.
-They help maintain adequate back posture and take the stress away from the back, reducing the chances of back pain.
+Strengthening core muscles facilitates most activities.
+They help maintain adequate back posture and alleviate stress from the back, reducing the chances of back pain.
 Core muscles run through the abs, back, and pelvis.
 The main ones include the Rectus Abdominis (better known as the “six-pack”); External and Internal Obliques (sides and front of abdomen); Transversus Abdominis (key abdominal muscle beneath obliques, extends around the backbone providing shield and support); Hip Flexors (pelvic front and upper thighs); Hip Adductors (mid-thighs); and Gluteus Maximus, Medius, Minimus (sides and back of hip).

-There are various exercises meant for core muscles.
-Many may be done at home on a mat or carpet and require no equipment.
+Various exercises are meant for core muscles.
+You may do them at home on a mat or carpet, and require no equipment.
 Breathe deeply while performing them and do not hold your breath.
-Muscle core exercises are useful but it is advisable to check your proneness to parastomal herniation with your health professional before engaging in a routine.
+Muscle core exercises are useful, but check your proneness to parastomal herniation with your health professional before engaging in a routine.

-If you have been inactive, your abdominal muscles will be weak.
-It is highly recommended that you use a support belt (go for the ventilated kind).
-Doing sit-ups perhaps has the greatest risks of parastomal hernias as there might be excess pressure on the debilitated abdominal muscles.
+Inactivity causes abdominal muscles to weaken.
+It is highly recommended to use a support belt (preferably ventilated type).
+Doing sit-ups has the greatest risks of parastomal hernias as you might apply excess pressure on the debilitated abdominal muscles.

 Appropriate crunch technique requires that you lie on your back with knees bent and a foot apart.
 Bring your arms to your chest (do not place them behind the head), contract your abdominal muscles, raise your torso away from the floor, hold your body for three breaths and lie back on the floor.
 Be gentle and repeat as many times as you can while maintaining form.
 You may also try reverse crunches.